learn-co-curriculum/dsc-matrix-factorization-als/README.md

 ## Modification to Include Bias

-Although this can produce great results own, but it doesn't take into account trends related different characteristics related to certain items, users and the data as a whole.
+Although this can produce great results on its own, it doesn't take into account trends related to different characteristics of certain items and certain users as well as the data as a whole.
 To account for this, more advanced implementations of ALS include a __bias__ term to capture some of these aspects of the overall utility matrix.
 A common implementation of this is captured with 3 bias terms:

 * $\mu$ : a global average - the overall average rating of all items
 * $b_{i}$ : item bias - the deviations of item i from the average
 * $b_{u}$ : user bias - the deviations of user u from the average

 Let's look at a basic example of how this would work.
-Imagine we're trying to calculate the rating for the *The Shawshank Redemption* for user Matt.
+Imagine we're trying to calculate the rating for *The Shawshank Redemption* for user Matt.
 Assume the overall average rating is 3.5 and that * The Shawshank Redemption* tends to be rated 0.4 points higher than average.
-Matt is a generous rater, and tends to rate 0.2 higher than the average.
+Matt is a generous rater and tends to rate 0.2 higher than the average.
 This would make his rating for the Shawshank Redemption 3.5 + 0.4 + 0.2 = 4.1

 Putting these biases into an equation becomes: